TRAVEL :

 Flying

-Most of you have heard of the new restrictions on flying.
-Here are some details you need to know.
 Verboten: Anything metal with a point or an edge.
-Yes they DO seize nailclippers.
+Yes they DID seize nail clippers.
 They may pass if you break off the pointed nail file.
 Search your own pockets and carry-on before leaving for the airport.
+NOTE that these rules have changed several times in the past few years.

 Missed Connections: I was unlucky enough to miss a connection the last time I flew.
 Immediately call or go to the airline service desk in the terminal (not outside).
 If they know that your connecting flight was late they will have made your new connection by the time you get to the desk.
 At some gates they can swipe your ticket and immediately find out what is happening.
 Getting a new ticket is pretty painless unless there is no next flight or things are shut down due to weather.